gvwilson/sensibleadventures/cloudherd/cloudherd.md

 immediately hushed.

 Noxy scanned the crowd, hoping to see Rash or Sensy, but neither was there.
-"Where's the *tralpa*?"  she whispered to her mother.
+"Where's the *tralpa*?"  she whispered to her mother.  *And where is Aft?* she added mentally.
+The big cloudherd often led the villagers' Purplesday worship, but tonight he was nowhere to be seen.

 "Ssh!"
 As the last corner of the sun disappeared behind the peaks, Indy nodded to the sergeant.
 Saluting in return, he took a flint from a pouch on his belt,